 About

 Hello!
-My name is Jueun Kwon, and I am a first year mechanical engineering / robotics PhD student at Northwestern University.
+My name is Jueun Kwon, and I am a second year mechanical engineering / robotics PhD candiate at Northwestern University.
 I am a member of the Interactive and Emergent Autonomy Lab, advised by Prof. Todd Murphey.

-My research interest is in hardware and software co-development of autonomous systems, capable of precise manipulation and adaptive navigation in unstructured environments.
+My research interest is in runtime data collection for robot learning.
 My approach, exploratory like a Rapidly-exploring Random Tree (RRT) algorithm, involves creatively combining technologies and methodologies to develop unique systems that perform more effectively and efficiently.
 My ultimate goal is to develop intelligent, general-purpose robots that integrate seamlessly into daily life, revolutionizing everyday applications.
 This ambition is grounded in a multidisciplinary approach that encompasses refining control algorithms, enhancing robustness, and improving perception.
 My comprehensive experience in various aspects of system development equips me to unify these components into advanced, cohesive robotic systems, thereby translating innovative research and interdisciplinary insights into impactful real-world solutions.

-Programs: Siemens NX, SOLIDWORKS, Fusion 360, Autodesk Inventor, AutoCAD, ANSYS FLUENT, BigQuery, Data Studio, Grafana, KiCad
+Programs: CAD (Siemens NX, SOLIDWORKS, Fusion 360, AutoCAD), FEA (ANSYS FLUENT), BigQuery, Data Studio, Grafana, KiCad, Adobe Photoshop

 Machines: 3D printer, laser cutter, mill, lathe, water jet, CNC, and other shop machines/tools